-Our Homeless Prevention & Rapid Re-Housing Programs (HP/RR) empowers homeless individuals to move into housing and is designed to make funds available to local residents who are currently homeless or facing homelessness from rental housing.
-Assistance may include: rental deposits; short-term rental payments; utility deposits; utility payments; and extensive case management services.
-Case managers work closely with clients to develop and implement a service plan to ensure they access other public benefits.
+Our Rapid Re-Housing Program empowers homeless individuals to move out of homelessness quickly.
+Assistance may include: rental deposits; short-term rental payments; utility deposits; and extensive case management services.
+Case managers work closely with clients to develop and implement a housing plan to ensure they remain housed and access other public benefits.
 Through this program, clients are stabilized in housing and assisted comprehensively to help ensure they do not face homelessness again.

 Who is eligible?